Ultapani Reserve Forest

-Ultapani Reserve Forest is a biodiversity area situated under Holtugaon Forest Division of Manas Biosphere reserve situated in Kokrajhar district, Assam, India.
+Ultapani Reserve Forest is a biodiversity area under the Holtugaon Forest Division of the Manas Biosphere Reserve in Kokrajhar district, Assam, India.

-The name means "The Reverse Water", the river which flows through the forest in the direction west to east unlikely other rivers flows east to west.
-It is located in Kokrajhar Tehsil of Kokrajhar district in Assam, India.
-It is situated 55 km away from Kokrajhar, which is both district and sub-district headquarter of Ultapani Forest.
+The name means "the reverse water", referring to the river that flows through the forest from west to east, unlike most rivers in the region, which flow from east to west.
+It is located in Kokrajhar Tehsil of Kokrajhar district, Assam, and lies about 55 km from Kokrajhar, the district and sub-district headquarters of Ultapani Forest.